Danie10/gadgeteerza-homeassistant/README.md

 * Some audio message alerts for Victron system alarms
 * Audible warning when AC load on the inverter exceeds 4,7 kWh
 * Voice alerts for when grid power has been lost, as well as when it is back on (it's a must is South Africa, and with a solar system you don't always know if the grid is back on, or when it has gone off)
+* Voice alert for 20 minutes before scheduled load shedding for our zone starts (just some time to put shower hot water on)

 ## Files
 * File in docker sub-folder is the docker-compose file I used to create the Home Assistant container
 * Other config files are inside the ha-configs subfolder for HA.
 All are as named.
 The lovelace file is a copy of the Lovelace dashboard UI config to see how the UI cards are configured, especially those with text replacement for numerical value data.

 ## ToDo Wishlist
-* Tweak load shedding card to show attributes and better status
 * Try link for click on Glances card to open full Glances web page
 * Automations for motion detected on cameras
 * Automation to adjust battery minimum SoC based on next day's weather forecast